Linkage (policy): Jimmy Carter era (1977–1981)

 While Nixon had the idea of championing Linkage policy during his time as president, Carter did not believe that linkage policy was the answer to cooling Soviet tensions early on in his presidency.
 He believed that the majority of his country's international concerns stemmed from the confrontational relationship between the US and the Soviet Union.
 This view was backed by the US Secretary of state Cyrus Vance.
 Carter also had no desire to engage in issues related to Soviet engagement in the Third World.
 Carter's National Security Advisor, Zbigniew Brzezinski, held a different view.
 He supported the employment of linkage diplomacy.
 Brzezinski believed that the correct answer to Soviet actions in the Third World was a "carefully calibrated policy of simultaneous competition and cooperation of its own, designed to promote a more comprehensive and more reciprocal détente."

 In 1978 Brzezinski strove to link developments in the SALT II negotiations to revised Soviet behaviour in Africa.
 The Ogaden War took place in 1977-78 between Ethiopia and Somalia.
-The US was allied to Ethiopia, and the Soviet Union was allied to Somalia.
+The US had previously been allied to Ethiopia, and the Soviet Union to Somalia.
 The Soviets had recently started constructing a military presence in Ethiopia, despite the US’ previously established relationship.
 After efforts of mediation from the Soviet Union failed, Somalia cut all ties and its friendship treaty with the USSR in 1977.
 The Soviet Union increased its presence by sending 10,000 soldiers into the country by early 1978.
 Soviet involvement in this conflict created a setback in the US attempts to deal with instability in the third world, especially Africa.
 Following this, Brzezinski called for the delay of SALT II negotiations in retaliation.
 This would continue until the USSR complied with what the US perceived as acceptable conduct in the Third World.